DOI-USGS/ghsc-esi-shakemap/doc_source/manual4_0/ug_shakemap_operations.rst

 (ComCat) database.
 PDL tags each product with a level of authoritativeness, such that they can be used and displayed online in an organized and systematic fashion.
 All maps are available via ComCat and the event’s ShakeMap webpage.
-For example, in :num:`Figure #figure-authoritativeness`, Utah’s RSN ShakeMap
+For example, in :numref:`figure-authoritativeness`, Utah’s RSN ShakeMap
 (source=UU) is authoritative yet the GSM ShakeMap (source=US) is also available.